 Comets are chunks made of ice, frozen gases and dust (like dirty snowballs).
 The come from the outer regions of our solar system.
 When the get close to the Sun they heat up and evaporate.
 This evaporating gas and dust is blown away by the solar wind and forms the tails of a comet.
 Therefore the tail always points away from the Sun.
 Comets are very common but only a few of them get that close to the Earth that they can be seen with naked eye.
-December 1996 to July 2020, 19 photos.
+December 1996 to August 2020, 20 Photos.

 Timelapse movies on YouTube: